Statistics Major Information

 Students are welcome to begin the major-change process before completing the above requirements; however, we strongly encourage students to complete at least one statistics course before requesting a change of major.

-Students interested in changing majors into Statistics should make an appointment to meet with the department chair, Prof. Allan Rossman.
-At this initial meeting, you should be prepared to discuss:
+Students interested in changing majors into Statistics should make an appointment to meet with the department chair, Dr. Allan Rossman.

 If the department chair determines that a major change is both appropriate and feasible, the chair will initiate an Individualized Change of Major Agreement (ICMA).
 The department chair will work with each individual student to determine whether the aforementioned course requirements are sufficient, or whether additional course/GPA requirements are appropriate.